Richard Irving Dodge

 Richard Irving Dodge (May 19, 1827 – June 16, 1895) was a colonel in the United States Army.

 Dodge was born in North Carolina and died after a long and successful career in the U.S. Army.
 He began as a cadet in 1844 and retired as a Colonel May 19, 1891.

-Dodge was Aide-De-Camp to General William Tecumseh Sherman from 1881–1882.
+Dodge was Aide-De-Camp to General William Tecumseh Sherman from 1881 to 1882.
 In the second publishing of his memoirs General Sherman wrote, "... the vacancy made by Colonel McCook was filled by Lieutenant-Colonel Richard Irving Dodge, Twenty-third Infantry then serving at a cantonment on the Upper Canadian—an officer who had performed cheerfully and well a full measure of frontier service, was a capital sportsman, and of a perfect war record.
 He also remained with me until his promotion as Colonel of the Eleventh Infantry, 26 January 1882."

 Life

 Dodge was born in Huntsville, North Carolina, in what was then Surry County, now Yadkin County.
 He was the eldest child and only son of James Richard Dodge and Susan Williams Dodge.
 His maternal grandparents were Maj.
 Joseph Williams and Susannah Martin Taylor.
 His paternal grandparents were Gen. Richard Dodge and Anne Sarah Irving.
 Anne was the sister of Washington Irving.

-Dodge married into a distinguished military and political family on March 3, 1858 in New York City.
+Dodge married into a distinguished military and political family on March 3, 1858, in New York City.
 His wife, Julia Rhinelander Paulding, was the granddaughter of General William Paulding of the War of 1812 and one time Mayor of New York City, and the great-granddaughter of General William Paulding of the American Revolution and one of the first members of the Provincial Congress.
 The author and Secretary of the Navy under president Van Buren, James Kirke Paulding, was Julia's great uncle.
 John Paulding, a captor of the British spy John André, was a cousin of her grandfather.

-Dodge and his wife Julia (1838–1926) are buried at Arlington National Cemetery.
+Dodge and his wife Julia are buried at Arlington National Cemetery.